ibm-cloud-docs/containers/cs_tutorial_odo.md

 {: shortdesc}

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
-2. Verify that the `odo` CLI is able to communicate with your cluster by listing the projects your cluster.
+2. Verify that the `odo` CLI is able to communicate with your cluster by listing the projects in your cluster.
 The projects represent Kubernetes namespaces where your apps and other microservice resources run.
     ```
     odo project list
     ```